-- OCHG Orleans Saturday Market is open on Saturdays beginning May 18th.
-Through October 26th.
+- OCHG Orleans Saturday Market is open on Saturdays beginning May 15th.
+Through October 25th.
 The hours will be 8am to noon May through August.
-During September and October, the Market will be open from 9am to 12 noon. - OCHG-Valley Tuesday AM Market is open on Tuesdays beginning June 4th through September 24th.
-The hours are 9 am to 1 pm.
+During September and October, the Market will be open from 9am to 12 noon. - OCHG-Valley Tuesday AM Market is open on Tuesdays beginning June 3rd through September 22nd.
+The hours are 9 am to 1 pm. - OCHG-does not get religious or political.
+We stay away from these subjects and treat/care for everyone fairly.
+These topics have no place in a market and will NOT be tolerated.